weerdm/ide-ai-rules/README.md

-    ui/                 # Rules for the UI components library icons/              # Rules for the icons library ai-helpmate/        # Rules for the AI helpmate frontend README.md             # This file
+    ui/                 # Rules for the UI components library icons/              # Rules for the icons library ai-helpmate/        # Rules for the AI helpmate frontend cursor-rules/
+    frontend/           # Cursor-formatted rules for the main frontend repository README.md             # This file
 ```